cococo1/university/C/DSA/README.md

 **Lab 1**: Create three files in C language for realization and usage of АDT «Array of structures».

-1. A heading file with extension .h for description of data structure of element of array (in variants), and also for prototypes of functions, providing operations of array processing.
+1. A heading file with extension .h for description of the data structure, and also for prototypes of functions, providing operations for array processing.

-2. A file with extension .cpp for definition of functions (texts of functions), declared in the heading file.
+2. A file with extension .c for definition of functions, declared in the header file.

-3. A user file - function mаin () for processing the array of structures showing on the screen the menu of operations: dynamic memory allocation for array, array input from the keyboard, displaying array on the screen, element searching, editing the element, sorting of array elements, adding a new element, removing the specified element, inserting a new element, array recording in the file, array reading from the file, cleaning the memory allocated for array, exit from the program.
+3. A client file - function mаin () for processing the array of structures showing on the screen the menu of operations: dynamic memory allocation for array, array input from the keyboard, displaying array on the screen, element searching, editing the element, sorting the array elements, adding a new element , removing the specified element, inserting a new element, writing array to the file, array reading from the file, cleaning the memory allocated for array, exit the program.

-Variant No. 6 :
+Variant No. 6:
-Structure the CAR with fields: model, country, date of manufacturing, capacity of the engine, cost.
+Structure CAR with fields: model, country, date of manufacturing, capacity of the engine, cost.

 --